 Blue star creeper is not an invasive plant by classification, but it can grow in a pattern that resembles an invasive species if you make its growing environment favorable to explosive growth.

 You don’t have to be too concerned about pests when it comes to blue star creeper lawn care.
 The low-spreading plant is not bothered by insects.
 Also, you won’t have to worry about rabbits making a home in your lawn as it’s resistant to them as well!

 This groundcover with blue flowers is prone to fungal diseases that halt the roots’ ability to grow and develop.
-So, it’s important that you plant it in locations that are moist but well-drained to prevent nasty fungal issues like damping off, leaf spot, etc.
+So, it’s important that you plant it in locations that are moist but well-drained to prevent nasty fungal issues like damping off and leaf spot.

-A. Dead spots can emerge in your swamp isotome ground cover if the soil is too moist.
+A: Dead spots can emerge in your swamp isotome cover if the soil is too moist.
 This can hinder the growth of the root.
 The second reason could be your soil running out of nutrients.
 So don’t overwater your lawn and focus on nourishing the soil instead.

 Q: Does blue star creeper come back every year?